top of page

 Automate later.
 Be human first.

-Yeah, we all love a scalable and automated process, but if you're early-stage or selling something even slightly complex, skip the drip campaigns and give people a real person.
+While scalable and automated processes are great, if you’re early-stage or selling something even slightly complex, forgo the automated messages.
+Instead, provide a real human contact.

-A CSM, onboarding manager, or at a push, even someone from your product team, just make sure it's a human with a pulse and a plan.
+Choose a Customer Success Manager (CSM), an onboarding manager, or even someone from your product team.
+Make sure this person has a pulse and a plan.

-This isn't just about holding hands.
-It's about showing your customer that you give a damn.
-That someone is watching.
-That they're not just a logo on a slide.
+This isn’t just a hand-holding exercise.
+It’s about showing your customer that you care.
+They should feel that someone is actively watching over their journey, and they’re not just a logo on a slide.

 Trust builds loyalty.
 Loyalty builds retention.
 Retention builds revenue.
 It’s not rocket science; it’s just customer success.